 Start with identity and reference checks.
 Confirm that the invoice, uplift support, and account records point to the same supplier, station, service date, aircraft or flight reference, and contract or customer identifier.
 If those basics do not agree, there is no point debating price yet.
 The packet either belongs together or it does not.

 Move next to quantity and unit reconciliation.
 Check the uplift quantity against the supporting slip, then confirm the unit of measure is consistent all the way through the packet.
-A volume mismatch can be obvious, but a unit mismatch is often what causes the real error, especially when one document is carrying gallons, another is carrying liters, or a summary invoice rounds differently from the uplift record.
+A wrong uplift quantity can look plausible when the aircraft and airport are right, so compare the billed volume to the signed fuel ticket rather than to the invoice total.
 This is also where duplicate uplift risk shows up.
 If two billed lines appear to reference the same fueling event, AP should stop the invoice and resolve the duplication before approval.

 Finish with credits, rebills, and statement cleanup.
 If an earlier dispute produced a credit note, the current statement should show where that credit was applied.
 If a supplier reversed and reissued a line, AP should see a clean trail from the original charge to the rebill.
-This last step matters because many aviation fuel billing problems do not disappear.
-They roll forward into later statements until someone proves that the cleanup happened.
+This last step matters because unresolved fuel billing problems often roll forward into later statements until someone proves that the cleanup happened.

 Move from manual packet review to review by exception